jpsalviano/bobloblaw/docs/tasks.md

     - The most important part of a model – and the only required part of a model – is the list of database fields it defines
     - Also, register the model in the app’s admin.py
     - Once you have defined your models, you need to tell Django you’re going to use those models.
 Do this by editing your settings file and changing the INSTALLED_APPS setting to add the name of the module that contains your models.py
+    - In a database management system, a transaction is a single unit of logic or work, sometimes made up of multiple operations.
+Any logical calculation done in a consistent mode in a database is known as a transaction.
+One example is a transfer from one bank account to another: the complete transaction requires subtracting the amount to be transferred from one account and adding that same amount to the other.
+    - A database transaction, by definition, must be atomic (it must either be complete in its entirety or have no effect whatsoever), consistent (it must conform to existing constraints in the database), isolated (it must not affect other transactions) and durable (it must get written to persistent storage).[1]
+Database practitioners often refer to these properties of database transactions using the acronym ACID.
+    - Migrations are Django’s way of propagating changes you make to your models (adding a field, deleting a model, etc.) into your database schema.
+They’re designed to be mostly automatic, but you’ll need to know when to make migrations, when to run them, and the common problems you might run into.
+    - On databases that support DDL transactions (SQLite and PostgreSQL), all migration operations will run inside a single transaction by default.
+In contrast, if a database doesn’t support DDL transactions (e.g. MySQL, Oracle) then all operations will run without a transaction.
+    - You can prevent a migration from running in a transaction by setting the atomic attribute to False.
     - With these settings in place, running the command `manage.py migrate` creates the necessary database tables for auth related models and permissions for any models defined in your installed apps
     - add url pattern to admin urls targeting accounts urls
     - add a urls.py to accounts app and target route 'signup/' to signup view